-Author: Ineke van Hamersveld in cooperation with Lisa Van Woersem and Robert Oosterhuis
+Author: Ineke van Hamersveld in cooperation with Robert Oosterhuis

-Cultural policy in the Netherlands is based on the premise that the state should distance itself from value judgements on art and science.
+Cultural policy in the Netherlands is based on the premise that the state should distance itself from value judgements on art.
 Artistic development has therefore been the result of the activities of private citizens and a large number of foundations, many of them related to culture.
 Over the years, the government has gradually assumed the role of a moderator of cultural activities, apart from being the largest patron of public art and culture.
 The arts and culture were introduced into the governmental portfolio in 1918, with the formation of the Ministry of Education, Arts and Science (OKW).
 Ever since then, there has been a department for arts and culture, with a minister and / or a state secretary responsible for the cultural portfolio.

 Following the period of German occupation (1940-1945), there was an extension of government support to new areas such as film, theatre and literature.
 Financial support was a token gesture intended to repair the disrupted relationship between the artist and society.
 At that time, it was generally assumed that state aid to art and culture should be for a limited period of time only.
 In the early 1950s, the cabinet established the Dutch Arts Council.

 From 1960, the ideological pillars gradually became less important in Dutch society.
 Diversity in artistic expression became more important.
 In order to support as many different individual expressions of culture as possible, the government began to subsidise works based on new criteria – artistic quality.
 The definition of "quality" was left to advisory committees.
 The goal was to achieve a nationwide cultural infrastructure to support a cultural supply of a standardized quality.
 To this end, the government changed the nature of its financing of the arts and cultural supply from a temporary to a more permanent basis.
 Municipalities were involved in building local facilities.